ruggiero/galstep/README.md

 You can run `python galstep.py --help` to see the message below.
 Also please check out the `galaxy_params.ini` file to see the available free parameters.

-    usage: galstep.py [-h] [-cores CORES] [--force-yes] [--hdf5] [-o init.dat]
+    usage: galstep.py [-h] [-cores CORES] [--force-yes] [--force-no] [--hdf5] [-o init.dat] [-i params_galaxy.ini]

     Generates an initial conditions file for a galaxy simulation with halo, stellar disk, gaseous disk and bulge components.

     optional arguments:
       -h, --help            show this help message and exit -cores CORES          The number of cores to use during the potential canculation.
 Make sure this number is a factor of N_rho*N_z.
 Default is 1.
       --force-yes           Don't ask if you want to use the existing potential_data.txt file.
-Useful for automating the execution of the script.
+Useful for automating the
+                            execution of the script.
+      --force-no            Same as above, but with the opposite effect.
       --hdf5                Output initial conditions in HDF5 format.
       -o init.dat           The name of the output file.
+      -i params_galaxy.ini  The name of the .ini file.

 ## Troubleshooting